Activists push €40bn fossil subsidies into Dutch-election spotlight

 Pushback also came from academia, by 300 economists and other university staff who recently signed a letter calling for a rapid end to fossil-fuel subsidies.

-Earlier this month, 10,000 members of the general public blockaded the A12 motorway for almost two weeks.
+Earlier this month, 10,000 members of the general public blockaded the A12 motorway.
 Climate group Extinction Rebellion, the protest organisers, has pledged to continue the blockade until the government stops subsidising fossil fuels.

 Dutch police detained 2,400 activists on the first day.
 Since then, hundreds more have been arrested, although most were set free soon after.